 Fishing tournaments are held every couple of months usually around holidays.
 Check out the InfoBonaire Calendar for the latest schedule of events on Bonaire.
 Awards are given by weight and species.

 Most fishing by visitors is sport fishing, with a Catch and Release policy.
-However if you have kitchen facilities you may want to keep one fish and enjoy your own catch of the day.
 Please note that Marlin fishing is catch and release only due to the shrinking fish stocks.
 And a fish that you release today will continue to reproduce for the future.

 Note: Although you may keep your catch on most boats, confirm this with the boat captain prior to making your reservation.
 Also fresh fish, as like most meats, cannot be imported into many countries including Holland and the USA.
 It is also against Bonaire law for any non-resident to profit from fishing so you are not allowed to "sell" your catch either.
 Fishing licenses are not required for non-commercial fishing.